 - Lateral Pipe Lining: This is used when you want to increase the flow capacity of existing lateral pipes within your home.
 These lines run from your house to the main sewer system.

-- Horizontal Pipe Lining: These are the main types of pipe lining you would have done in your home.
+- Horizontal Pipe Lining: These are the main types of pipelining you would have done in your home.
 They are used in industrial, commercial, and residential buildings.
-They help to create a lining that allows for smoother flow of water and stops any pipe leakage all the while, not requiring any destruction to the areas.
+They help to create a lining that allows for a smoother flow of water and stops any pipe leakage all the while, not requiring any destruction to the areas.

-There are a lot of benefits to cured-in-place drain pipe lining.
-If you’re renovating you kitchen, building a new home or looking to update your home’s drain pipes, this could be the perfect option for you!
+There are a lot of benefits to cured-in-place drain pipelining.
+If you’re renovating your kitchen, building a new home or looking to update your home’s drain pipes, this could be the perfect option for you!
 It’s always a good idea to consult your local Toronto plumbing contractor and talk to them about what options are going to best meet your needs and your wallet’s needs.